shafinaziz781/Buckeye-Life-Group-/README.md

-# 🚀 Buckeye Life Group - Portfolio Website
+# 🚀 Buckeye Life Group - Website

-A modern, responsive, and high-performance **portfolio website** built using HTML, CSS, and JavaScript.
-This project represents a professional business-style website for a financial services brand.
+A modern, responsive, and high-performance **portfolio website** built using HTML, CSS, and JavaScript. <br> This project represents a professional business-style website for a financial services brand.